B-Hash21/ELK-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly `available`, in addition to restricting `access` to the network.
-- What aspect of security do load balancers protect? `availability`.
-What is the advantage of a jump box? `increase security of the backend of the servers and reduce the attack vector surface`.
+- Load balancers protect the `availability` aspect of security
+- The advantages of a jump box include `increased security of the backend of the servers and reduce the attack vector surface`.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the `configuration settings` and system `logs`.
-- What does Filebeat watch for? `Filebeat watches for SSH log-ins, SUDO commands and Linux account log-ins`.
+- `Filebeat watches for SSH log-ins, SUDO commands and Linux account log-ins`.
-- What does Metricbeat record? `Metricbeat watches for CPU, RAM & monitor usage`.
+- `Metricbeat watches for CPU, RAM & monitor usage`.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.